Heavy rain hits Florida, flooding strands Miami vehicles - NewsBreak

 The National Hurricane Center in Miami said the storm once known as Agatha in the Pacific Ocean will be known as Alex in the Atlantic Ocean basin, if it reaches tropical storm status.

-At 2 p.m., the storm was centered about 15 miles (25 kilometers) south-southwest of Fort Pierce, Florida.
-It was moving northeast at 18 mph (30 kph).
-A tropical storm warning was in effect along the state's east coast south of the Volusia-Brevard County line to Jupiter Inlet and the northwestern Bahamas.
+As of about 11 p.m.
+Saturday, the storm was centered about 145 miles (235 kilometers) east-northeast of Fort Pierce, Florida.
+It was moving northeast near 20 mph (31 kph).
+Tropical storm warnings that had been in effect for Florida’s east coast and the northwestern Bahamas were discontinued.
 A tropical storm watch was in effect for Bermuda.
-Maximum sustained winds were clocked near 40 mph (65 kph) with higher gusts.
+Maximum sustained winds were clocked near 45 mph (75 kph) with higher gusts.

-The storm is expected to reach tropical storm strength off Florida’s eastern coast by Saturday night and is expected to strengthen through Monday as it moves away from Florida and into the Atlantic Ocean.

 In Cuba, the storm killed three people, damaged dozens of homes in Havana and cut off electricity in some areas, according to authorities.
 Heavy rainfall continued Saturday, but was diminishing as the weather system moved away from the island.